keamarg/e28/p2/README.md

 + API for images: https://unsplash.com/documentation

 ## Notes for instructor
-+ There are some unused components, as I am still working on some features, but just ignore the ones that are not imported.
++ I did a bit of "spring cleaning" after deadline.
+Mainly more responsive css and removal of unused components, but also better delete functionality.